go-orb/examples/README.md

 ## Running

-To run an example you need to have `go1.23.6` installed.
+To run an example you need to have `go1.23.6` or later installed.
 You can get it with [gvm](https://github.com/moovweb/gvm).

 All the examples have a cmd folder you can run it with `go run "./cmd/handler/..."`.